pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/alpha_phase.rst

 #.
 Release Alpha

-   * Upload iso to FTP servers
+   * Upload ISO to FTP servers
-   * Upload iso to torrents
+   * Upload ISO to torrents

 #.
 Announcement for Alpha release on `gelistirici list`, `developer list`_ and `duyuru list`_, `announce list`_